thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 #### Basic Flow

-1. Insert email address
-2. Based on the domain of your email address you are routed to the right tenant (example `blog.de` and `blog.com`)
+1. Open web applicatoin
-3. Login to the right realm on the Identity and Access Management system
+3. Login to the App ID
-4. The articles are displayed according to the user role and tenant.
+4. The articles are displayed to App ID application.

 The following gif shows an example implementation overview of this use case on the local machine.